 In the dashboard scroll to the bottom of the side menu and under Policy tab click App content.

-This section helps users to understand how your application collects and shares their data.
 At first, you will be asked if your application collects or shares certain types of data, then if it does just answer to the questions about each type of user data and when you are done simply review, and submit the answers.

 Select An App Category And Provide Contact Details